-There are 3 different situations that involve coverage decisions and appeals.
+There are 4 different situations that involve coverage decisions and appeals.
 Each situation has different rules and deadlines.
 We give the details for each of these situations:

-- Section 5: Medical care: How to ask for a coverage decision or make an appeal - Section 6: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon - Section 7: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies to only these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+- Section 5: Medical care: How to ask for a coverage decision or make an appeal - Section 6: Part D drugs: How to ask for a coverage decision or make an appeal - Section 7: How to ask us to cover a longer inpatient hospital stay if you think you're being discharged too soon - Section 8: How to ask us to keep covering certain medical services if you think your coverage is ending too soon (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

-If you're not sure information applies to you, call Customer Service at (888) 775-7003 (TTY users call 711).
+If you're not sure which information applies to you, call Customer Service at 1-888-775-7003 (TTY users call 711).
 You can also get help or information from your SHIP.